RaiderRobotix/Scouting-App/README.md

 * **Match number** - current (or next) match being played.
 This value automatically updates, and its maximum value depends on the event.
 * **Current event** - current event that is being scouted.
 It is critical that this does not change throughout an event, as the event data is downloaded for and the file to which data is saved is dependent on this value.
 * **Year** - current season, automatically updated based on the system calendar.
 The downloaded event data is dependent on this value.

-#### Game-specific settings (Destination: Deep Space)

-* **Left alliance color** - the left alliance station color, from the scouter's point of view.
-Determines the orientation of the plate lighting graphic when adding match data.

 #### Data transfer